Carlos Santana Player Props: Pirates vs. Diamondbacks

 Carlos Santana At The Plate

-- In 37.5% of his games this year, Santana has driven in at least one run.
-In 11 of those games (13.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 37.0% of his games this season, Santana has tallied at least one RBI.
+In 11 of those games (13.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

+- He has scored in 30 games this year (37.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.